How To Parallel Ski With Ease (Epic Guide)

 It's all clicked into place and you've made your first parallel turn.
 Keep practicing and focus on that edge control.
 As you ski more and more your parallel turn will develop a better shape.
 Aim for a smooth S shape rather than a sharp Z shape.

 After the first moments of elation come over you, you might be left with the sudden realization of how much more you have to learn and to reach silky smooth turns at speed.

-Lean upwards and forwards to release your skis edges in preparation to starting your turn.
-Ensuring you do this before each turn will make your turns easier, tighter and more fluid.
+Lean upwards and forwards to release your skis' edges in preparation to start your turn.
+Ensuring you do this before each turn will make your turns easier, tighter, and more fluid.

-Move your weight over to both skis as your skis tip down to facing forwards.
+Move your weight over to both skis as your skis tip down to face forwards.

 Friction on the outside ski is what's turning you.

 Gently lean into the turn while keeping your torso upright as a counter-balance.
 This puts more pressure on the outside ski and guides you through your radius.

 Roll Your Knees

 Make sure to gently roll your knees into the turn.
 Keep on the inside ski slightly ahead to naturally roll your knees into place.